AriFordsham/GHCWiki/improved-llvm-backend.md

 - Fixing split-objs (but also see [ Phab:D1242](https://phabricator.haskell.org/D1242))
 - Tweaking optimization settings ([\#11295](https://gitlab.haskell.org//ghc/ghc/issues/11295))

+The implementation effort is being tracked in [\#10074](https://gitlab.haskell.org//ghc/ghc/issues/10074).

 # See below for full notes

 ## An improved LLVM backend